anthochamp/dart-inet-connectivity-checker/README.md

-# A simple Internet Connectivity Checker
+# A simple stateless Internet Connectivity Checker

 An Internet Connectivity Checker :
 - Which can test single or multiple endpoints (with configurable concurrency),